Table of Contents

 - Look at online reviews of different agencies from travel nurses who have already taken assignments with the company.

-- Don’t be afraid to call and speak with recruiters from different agencies to get a feel for what the agency values and don’t be afraid to ask questions.
+- Don’t be afraid to call and speak with recruiters from different agencies to get a feel for what the agency values.
+Feel free to ask lots of questions.

-Trusted Nurse Staffing believes in helping travel nurses provide the best care to their patients — we offer 24/7 support — when you need us, we’ll be there.
+Trusted Nurse Staffing believes in helping travel nurses provide the best care to their patients.
+We offer 24/7 support — when you need us, we’ll be there.
+We are also one of the highest-paying agencies in the industry.

 How Long Are Delaware Travel Nursing Assignments?